Overdrivr/cythonize-module-submodules/README.md

 The requirements was to setup a build process that does not need to change the python codebase.

 See [PROCESS.md](./PROCESS.md) for details about how I came to the final version of the setup.py

+Greatly inspired by [this article](https://bucharjan.cz/blog/using-cython-to-protect-a-python-codebase.html) from Jan Buchar

 # Utilisation